 Whether you’re using a corporate or personal credit card, the right approach to building your credit is to utilize it wisely.
 Delinquencies on your credit card payments can influence both credit ratings.

-Even something as basic as carrying a large balance on your company credit card can impact your personal credit, so make it a goal to pay off both cards on time.
+Because your business credit can affect your personal credit, even something as basic as carrying a large balance on your company credit card can have an impact.
+Make it a goal to pay off both cards on time.
 Think twice before you make significant purchases using either credit card and only use them when you absolutely have to.

 Keep personal and business credit separate if you have bad personal credit.